 All training courses, including Critical Appraisal, can be run for specific groups and departments, either in the CAL Suite or in your own Department or training room.
 Please contact us to discuss your requirements and arrange a time.

-The Autumn 2018 training programme is now available.
+The Spring 2019 training programme is now available.

 This is located upstairs and has a study area, networked PCs and access to four non-networked PCs for personal use - ideal if you want to check your email or Facebook during your lunch break!
 There is 24 hour access for staff to the CAL suite and study area for MEHT staff.